SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Java
 ~~~~
 The easiest way to set up a Selenium 2.0 Java project is to use Maven.
 Maven will download the
-java bindings (the Selenium 2.0 java client library) and all it's dependencies, and will create the
+java bindings (the Selenium 2.0 java client library) and all its dependencies, and will create the
 project for you, using a maven pom.xml (project configuration) file.
 Once you've done this, you
 can import the maven project into your preferred IDE, IntelliJ IDEA or Eclipse.